 The following students are not required to take the common placement test and are not required to enroll in developmental education instruction.

-- Students who entered 9th grade in a Florida public school in the 2003-2004 school year, or any year thereafter, and earned a Florida standard public high school diploma.
+- Students who entered the 9th grade in a Florida public school in 2003-2004 school year, or any year thereafter, and earned a Florida standard high school diploma.

 - A student who is serving as an active duty member of any branch of the United States Armed Services.

 An exempt student may opt to take the common placement test and enroll in developmental education instruction.